The benefits of intermittent fasting are far beyond slimming.

 - There are no restrictions on the 8 hours you can eat, so the diet has become very popular, except it is not necessarily a healthy diet.

-- The diet may be excellent for those who eat varied and non-industrial, and unprocessed foods during the daytime.
+- The diet may be excellent for those who eat varied, non-industrial, and unprocessed foods during the daytime.

 - Those who eat industrialized foods in bulk during those 8 hours will find that they may lose weight in the early stages, but after that, weight gain and various side effects may also occur.